-Business school prepares students for real-world challenges by teaching them to analyze real-world problems.
 At the undergraduate level, students must research and understand case studies of both superstar successes and colossal failures of the business world.
-At the graduate level, MBA candidates often work in teams to launch mock businesses - some of which even take hold in reality to become true success stories.
-Throughout their careers, many working professionals take online courses in business to boost specific skills or qualify for promotions.
+At the graduate level, MBA candidates often work in teams to launch mock businesses -- some of which even take hold in reality to become success stories in their own right.

 What Jobs are Hot in Business?